XRPLF/xrpl.js/src/utils/hashes/README.md

 2. Hash the data with the appropriate prefix (`0x53545800` if single-signing, or `0x534D5400` if multi-signing).
 3. After signing, you must re-serialize the transaction with the `TxnSignature` field included.

-The `computeBinaryTransactionSigningHash` helps with step 2, automatically using the `0x53545800` prefix needed for single-signing a transaction.
+The `hashTx` helps with step 2, automatically using the `0x53545800` prefix needed for single-signing a transaction.

 For details, see [Serialization Format](https://xrpl.org/serialization.html).

 _Removed:_ `computeTransactionSigningHash`, which took txJSON as a parameter.
 It was part of the deprecated ripple-hashes library.
 If you have txJSON, `encode` it with [ripple-binary-codec](https://github.com/ripple/ripple-binary-codec) first.
-Example: `return computeBinaryTransactionSigningHash(encode(txJSON))`
+Example: `return hashTx(encode(txJSON))`

 ### computeAccountLedgerObjectID = (address: string): string